pedrobertazzo/interview-patient-backend/README.md

 The application will start on `http://localhost:8080`

+**Note**: On first startup, the database will be automatically populated with:
+- 10 sample patients with realistic names and information
+- 20 appointments distributed among the patients with various statuses and dates

 ## API Documentation (Swagger)

 Once the application is running, access the interactive API documentation: